BioJulia/PopGen.jl/docs/io/file_import.md

 - first row is a comment and skipped
 - then comes list of all loci, usually 1-per-line
   - sometimes horizontally arranged and separated by commas
-- populations separated by a word like `"POP"`
+- populations separated by a word like `POP`
 - sample names followed by a **comma, then a tab or space**
 - genotypes separated by **tabs** or **spaces**
 - genotypes represented as a combination of ploidy x _n_-digits